 Pop the ball, let it smack the ground, then hit it again the moment it begins to bounce back up.
 Exploiting half volleys is half the battle to mastering Musty Flicks.

 Keep practicing the bounce dribble until you can make five consecutive hits without cooking boost to reach the ball.

 You’ll quickly discover that timing is crucial.
 You may need to read the ball in ways you aren’t accustomed to yet.

 I know.
 It’s like listening to your dentist tell you that you need to floss.
 But it’s true.
 You need to floss.
 Sorry.

-Mastering the bounce dribble is mastering the swiss army knife of competitive Rocket League, though.
-It is a wise use of your time, I promise.
+The bounce dribble is the Swiss army knife of competitive Rocket League, though.
+It’s a wise use of your time.
+I promise.